On this page are 8 links.

 The forms are:

-Because we need to make both paper and electronic copies of your forms, and sort them various ways, and because there will be 105 of you submitting forms, you will cause a tremendous amount of extra busy work for us if you do not submit the forms exactly as we describe below.
+Because we need to make both paper and electronic copies of your forms, and sort them various ways, and because there will be 105 of you submitting forms, you will cause us a tremendous amount of extra busy work if you do not submit the forms exactly as we describe below.

 We are asking each of you to take a little extra time to save us a lot of extra time.